humberto-garza/SparkFunEdisonADC/README.md

 > - You can connect two different inputs and configure the ADC to display the **difference** between them, even with **negative numbers**!
 Check this page for more information about the internal hardware [ADS1015 Page 11](http://www.ti.com.cn/cn/lit/ds/symlink/ads1015-q1.pdf).
 (April/13/2015)
 > - There is now an available **Python library**! it has basically the same behaviour as the C++ library, same functions and explanation, you can see the "Compile" section to read how to get it working.
 (April/14/2015)
 > - There is now an available **Arduino library**!
 It was adapted from the C++ library and the main description can be followed to understand the **.ino** behaviour!
 Go ahead and read this file to understand how it works and how to get to use it!
 (April/15/2015)
+> - You can now read the ADC Using the **MCU Quark**!
+Just follow the diagram to connect and if you need extra help to get the setup command, go to the Python folder to read how to get the configuration command in an easy way.
+(June/2/2015)

 ----------